In this article you will learn:

 On the extreme end you will wake up with shaking hands and an adrenaline rush like you haven’t eaten in 5 days, and on the lighter end you will just wake up for no apparent reason.
 I’ve dealt with both, and because sleep is a vital tool for recovery, managing your blood sugar has implications beyond just your waking hours.

-The good news is that eating according to the principles set out in Chapter 3 will help you stay satiated and avoid large spikes in your blood sugar.
+The good news is that eating according to the principles set out in the above referenced articles will help you stay satiated and avoid large spikes in your blood sugar.
 This will train your body over time to have an even energy flow, and along with mindfulness it will transform your blood sugar from the inside out.

-If you do have sugar cravings, resetting your gut microbiome through probiotics (either through regular supplementation or by doing a flora blitz, like the Flora Blitz 100 from OHS) will help reprogram the bacteria that send you cravings in the first place.
-Eating plenty of healthy fats and EFAs will also help to reprogram your body so that you stop craving high amounts of carbs and get out of the vicious cycle that they put you in.
+If you do have sugar cravings, resetting your gut microbiome through probiotics (either through regular supplementation or by doing a flora blitz, like the Flora Blitz 100, will help reprogram the bacteria that send you cravings in the first place.
+Eating plenty of healthy fats and EFAs (essential fatty acids, especially Omega 3) will also help to reprogram your body so that you stop craving high amounts of carbs and get out of the vicious cycle that they put you in.

-Also, eating plenty of fiber and low glycemic foods will help your nervous system get re-sensitized and learn that it’s not in “oh shit” mode anymore by stabilizing your blood sugar and positively impacting both cortisol and insulin release as a result.
+Also, eating plenty of fiber and low glycemic foods will help your nervous system get re-sensitized and learn that it’s not in panic mode anymore by stabilizing your blood sugar and positively impacting both cortisol and insulin release as a result.

 Finally, you need to eliminate stimulants like caffeine or limit them as much as possible.
 There are other ways to get energy, and if you follow all of the guidance throughout this blog to create a complete nutrition program, I promise you will not need nor crave coffee.
-Stimulants are vasodilators, which drop your blood sugar and send another vote to your nervous system to release cortisol.
+Stimulants are vasodilators, meaning they dilate (expand) your blood vessels and increase your blood pressure.
+In other words they're a stress, and stress drops your blood sugar and sends another vote to your nervous system to release cortisol.
 This in turn maintains your stress response, so the short-term boost of energy is actually costing you long-term recovery.